Ex-Irish soldier Lisa Smith jailed for 15 months for IS membership

 She had pleaded not guilty to charges of membership of IS and providing funds to benefit the group.

-Passing sentence on Friday, presiding judge Mr Justice Tony Hunt said Smith, from Co Louth, had “aligned herself” to a foreign terrorist organisation.
+Passing sentence on Friday, presiding judge Mr Justice Tony Hunt said Smith, from Co Louth, had “aligned herself” to a foreign terrorist organisation, which he described as “serious” for an Irish citizen.

+He acknowledged that the evidence showed she had “followed rather than led”, adding: “She may have been easily led but then displayed characteristics of resilience – the rejection of her family, travelling to Syria and remaining there to the bitter end.”

-But he said the judges in the case had taken into consideration her previous “good character” and the fact that she had made a “contribution to society” during her military service.
+He said the judges in the case had taken into consideration Smith’s previous “good character” and the fact that she had made a “positive contribution to society during her military service”.

-He added that the three-judge, non-jury court had accepted that Smith had suffered domestic violence during her marriage in Syria.
+He said the three-judge, non-jury court had accepted that Smith had suffered from domestic violence during her marriage in Syria, but there has since been a dramatic change in her life.

+“She’s now a mother in care of a young child,” he told the court.

 The judge said he is satisfied that she is not likely to reoffend and that her focus is now on her daughter.

-Describing the trial as “novel”, he went on: “There is no basis that she is a source of present danger.”
+Describing the trial as “novel”, he added: “There is no basis that she is a source of present danger.”

+He said the judges had accepted that life in the Syrian camps was “arduous” and the “equivalent” of being in prison, and that they had given a “substantial” discount off Smith’s sentence because of this.

 Smith, from Dundalk, was described in court earlier this month as an “extremely vulnerable person” who was “treated like a servant” by her late husband when in Syria.